natqe/utilizes/readme.md

 ### someTruthyRight

-This function is like [someTruthy](#someTruthy) with the third argument evaluate to true
+This function is like [someTruthy](#someTruthy) but with the third argument evaluate to true

 **Usage:** `someTruthyRight<T, Y>(array: T[], callback: (value: T, index: number, array: T[]) => Y): Y`